-To return to J. W. Brown, whom I've mentioned before and who gives us most of what little sound information there is about the cryptanalytic successes of the Federals, here are some which he reports:
+To return to J. W. Brown, whom I've mentioned before and who gives us most of what little sound information there is about the cryptanalytic successes of both sides.
+First, let's see what the Union signal men could do with rebell ciphers.
+Here are the rederals, here are some which he persists!